How many Cloud traces is right for me?

 Number of endpoints

 This is probably the first thing people consider when evaluating their trace needs.
-Knowing how many devices you plan to support will give you a better estimate of what tier of CloudConnect you fall under.
+Knowing how many devices you plan to support will give you a better estimate of what tier of Cloud or CloudConnect you fall under.

 For example, if you’re a lone admin managing a small marketing firm with 10 employee laptops, you can easily see how 250 traces might be overkill.
 However, if you’re managing a mid-sized MSP with hundreds of client workstations and servers, having only 25 traces available will greatly restrict the level of support you can provide.